plepe/openstreetmap-tag-translations/README.md

 In OpenStreetMap every map feature is described by tags, which are key-value-pairs.
 Usually these tags contain English values, but for localized maps these tags can be translated into the native language.

-This repository contains translations of common tags and additionally language names.
+This repository contains translations of common tags.
 The format is based on the i18n format for the [Chrome browser](https://developer.chrome.com/extensions/i18n-messages).

 Examples:
 ```json